mohlcyber/McAfee-Active-Response-MAR-Workspace-API/README.md

                         McAfee NSM Password
   --hours HOURS, -H HOURS
-                        Time to go back in hours --loglevel {INFO,DEBUG}, -L {INFO,DEBUG}
+                        Time to go back in hours --action {YES,NO}, -A {YES,NO}
+                        Should an action be applied to each collected Threat?
+  --loglevel {INFO,DEBUG}, -L {INFO,DEBUG}
                         Loglevel
 ```

 ### Example output: